LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 5 - Validation and register form.md

     });
 ```

-Usually when you submit the form browser would automatically clear fields with `type="password"`, but because we are preventing default behavior this won't happen by default and we need to do that manually to retain same functionality.
-Code in `finally()` clause will be always executed disregarding if request resulted in success or error.
+Usually when you submit the form browser would automatically clear fields with `type="password"`, but because we are preventing default behavior this won't happen by default and we need to do that manually to retain the same functionality.
+Code in the `finally()` clause will be always executed disregarding if the request resulted in success or error.

-`resetForm()` method also is extended by clearing validation errors along the fields.
+The `resetForm()` method also is extended by clearing validation errors along the fields.

 ```js
 function resetForm() {